 2005 in France: PV sent three volunteers to France.
 One worked at the St. Pierre d'Avejan Church, two at the ancient Esseillon fortresses.

-Fifteen Years Old and Going Strong!
+Sixteen Years Old and Going Strong!

 No longer a newcomer, Preservation Volunteers is advancing both nationally and, through its exchange program, internationally.
 Since 2002 French volunteers have been coming to the United States to work on American projects, and in 2004 and 2005 PV has sent American volunteers to France.